-- 1. In September 2009 the company opened its second branch in Heidelberg. \$1.2 million in share capital was raised to fund this new branch.
+- 1. In September 2009 the company opened its second branch in Heidelberg. \$1,200,000 in share capital was raised to fund this new branch.
 The opening of the new branch had a negative impact on the net profit in subsequent years, as any new branch takes time to build its business and become profitable.
 However, by 2012 the company had returned to an acceptable profit level. - 2.
-During the 2011 year surplus cash was utilised to repay a loan. - 3.
-Net profit declined in 2014 due to general economic conditions and adjustment to the calculation of revenue sharing by Bendigo and Adelaide Bank but net profit in 2015 has since been consistent with 2014.
+Net profit declined in 2014 due to general economic conditions and adjustment to the calculation of revenue sharing by Bendigo and Adelaide Bank but net profit in 2015 was consistent with 2014. - 3.
+Net profit in 2016 declined, due mainly to the company's commitment to its community programs by increasing its grants and sponsorship allocations, despite general continuing adverse economic conditions.